NateEag/Actions/readme.rst

             If you do, decide whether it's worth tracking the project formally, and continue with the triage process based on that.

-    Guess how long the action would take.
+    Guess how long the action will take.

-    If you can do it faster than you can defer/delegate it, do it.
+    If you can do it faster than you can defer or delegate it, do so.

     Otherwise, defer it or delegate it.